Senate Approves Manatt Phelps Vet For Top HHS Post - Law360

 Tuesday's vote means that Biden, more than four months after taking office, has officially put together most of the key members of his health care team.
 Those members include former California Attorney General Xavier Becerra, who became HHS secretary on a 50-49 vote in March, and Dr. Rachel L. Levine, who in March became an assistant HHS secretary and the first openly transgender individual to win U.S. Senate confirmation to a federal post.

 One of the most important HHS slots still awaiting a Senate-confirmed boss is at the U.S. Food and Drug Administration, where Biden has yet to nominate a permanent commissioner.
-The FDA is being led in an acting role by Janet Woodcock, who has spent decades at the agency in high-ranking capacities.
+The FDA is being led in an acting capacity by Janet Woodcock, who has spent decades at the agency in high-ranking roles.

 --Editing by Alyssa Miller.